Brender-Studio/brender-snippets/examples/folder_scripts/job_array_animation/README.md

 - **`AWS_BATCH_JOB_ARRAY_INDEX`**: Represents the index of the current job within the array.
 Each job uses this index to process its designated chunk of frames.

 ### Custom Environment Variables
 If you need to use additional or custom environment variables for your specific use case, you can add them in the `envs` section of the Job Settings in Brender Studio.
-Click `Add Custom env` and provide the variable name and value.
+Click on `Add Custom env` and provide the variable name and value.

 **Example:**
 ```plaintext